 Diversity, Equity and Inclusion

-On this page, learn about the SDSU College of Education's commitment to diversity, equity and inclusion (DEI).
-Read our diversity statement, see news that reflects our commitment to the vision outlined in that statement, and follow our progress in designing, implementing, and assessing college-wide and department-specific diversity and inclusion action plans.
+At the SDSU College of Education, we are commitedto diversity, equity and inclusion (DEI).
+Read below our diversity statement, see news that reflects our commitment to the vision outlined in that statement, and follow our progress in designing, implementing, and assessing college-wide and department-specific diversity and inclusion action plans.
 Also find COE-sponsored initiatives and resources related to diversity, equity and inclusion.

 On September 3, 2019, the SDSU Senate passed a resolution to establish an official SDSU Kumeyaay Land Acknowledgment.
 The two versions below (a full version and an abbreviated version) were written by Michael Miskwish (Kumeyaay):